canonical/vanilla-framework/docs/en/settings/animation-settings.md

 ---
 title: Animations
+site_title: Animations | Vanilla framework documentation
 ---

 Vanilla has a cross matrix of duration and easing that can be used to apply animation to components.

 ## Durations